nuejs/nue/packages/nuejs.org/docs/index.md

 Nue frees you from implementing page layouts and basic UI elements over and over again or as a well-known UX developer [Brad Frost](//bradfrost.com/) puts it:

-[quote from="Brad Frost" cite="//bradfrost.com/blog/post/a-global-design-system/"]
-  Global Design System improves the quality and accessibility of the world’s web experiences, saves the world’s web designers and developers millions of hours, and makes better use of our collective human potential.
+> Global Design System improves the quality and accessibility of the world’s web experiences, saves the world’s web designers and developers millions of hours, and makes better use of our collective human potential. *Brad Frost*

 Think Nue as a modern-day [CSS Zen Graden](//csszengarden.com/) — a great demonstration of what can be accomplished through CSS.
 Nue just takes it a couple of steps further and expands the idea to a rapid UX development environment.